-I am a Canadian student developer interested in programming, finance and electronics.
+I am a student developer interested in programming, finance and electronics.

-I write iPad, Ruby, Qt and Rails apps for fun, work and homework.
+I write Ruby, iPad, Rust, Qt and JS apps for fun, work and homework.

 I’m currently studying CS at the University of Waterloo.